fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 64: سُورَةُ التَّغَابُنِ (At-Taghaabun) - 16**
+**Surah 48: سُورَةُ الفَتۡحِ (Al-Fath) - 29**

-Remain, then, conscious of God as best you can, and listen [to Him], and pay heed.
-And spend in charity for the good of your own selves: for, such as from their own covetousness are saved – it is they, they that shall attain to a happy state!
+MUHAMMAD is God’s Apostle; and those who are [truly] with him are firm and unyielding towards all deniers of the truth, [yet] full of mercy towards one another.
+Thou canst see them bowing down, pros­trating themselves [in prayer], seeking favour with God and [His] goodly acceptance: their marks are on their faces, traced by prostration.
+This is their parable in the Torah as well as their parable in the Gospel: [they are] like a seed that brings forth its shoot, and then He strengthens it, so that it grows stout, and [in the end] stands firm upon its stem, delighting the sowers.
+[Thus will God cause the believers to grow in strength,] so that through them He might confound the deniers of the truth.
+[But] unto such of them as may [yet] attain to faith and do righteous deeds, God has promised forgiveness and a reward supreme.
  <!--END_SECTION:quran-->